Praxis World and U.S. History: Content Knowledge (5941) Practice Test

-The Praxis II World and U.S. History: Content Knowledge exam is used by many states to assess an individual’s knowledge and skill to effectively teach world and United States history at the secondary level.
+The Praxis World and U.S. History: Content Knowledge exam is used by many states to assess an individual’s knowledge and skill to effectively teach world and United States history at the secondary level.

 Consisting of 120 selected-response questions, the two-hour, computer-delivered exam will assess your knowledge of historical facts and processes in world and United States history.
 The test consists of four content categories:

 - World History to 1450 C.E. – 30 questions

 - World History: 1450 C.E. to the Present – 30 questions